What is Satiety?

 Later, when you’re hungry, ghrelin is released to get you to eat.
 Once you satisfy your cravings, food makes its way to your stomach.
 Here, leptin is released, which tells the brain it’s time to stop eating.
 Stretch factors are also released in response to the volume of food expanding your belly, which signals to your brain that you’re filling up.

-Once food makes it into the small intestine, the hormones cholecystokinin and peptide YY are released, where they travel back to the brain and signal to stop eating.
+Once food makes it into the small intestine, the hormones cholecystokinin and peptide YY are released.
+They travel back to the brain and signal to stop eating.
 The more energy we consume, the more peptide YY we produce.

 The pancreas produces insulin as our bodies absorb the energy consumed.
-Aside from helping us move the energy from food into our cells, insulin also serves as an anti-catabolic hormone that puts the brakes on the amount of energy released from storage so we can use up the energy from the food we’ve just eaten.
+Aside from helping us move the energy from food into our cells, insulin also serves as an anti-catabolic hormone that slows the amount of energy released from storage so we can use up the energy from the food we’ve just eaten.
 It also halts our appetite for the same reason.

 How Can We Measure Satiety?